gomorpheus/morpheus-apidoc/source/includes/_instances.md

 ```

-This endpoint retrieves all instances and their JSON encoded configuration attributes based on check type.
-Server data is encrypted in the database.
+This endpoint retrieves a paginated list of instances.

 ### HTTP Request